-Communication is a Latin word which means, “sharing of information or intelligence.”
+Communication is a Latin word that means, “sharing of information or intelligence.”

 What is Communication?

-The communication is really a broad term and is complex in nature.
+Communication is really a broad term and is complex in nature.
 Communication is the process of transferring information on common interest from one person to another.
-In every communication process, there should be at least the involvement of the sender, message and recipient.
+In every communication process, there should be at least the involvement of the sender, message, and recipient.
 Otherwise, communication is impossible.

-In simple terms, Communication is simply the act of conveying information from one place, person or group to another.
-Also, the exchange of ideas, news, views, opinions, and beliefs.
+In simple terms, Communication is simply the act of conveying information from one place, person, or group to another.
+Also, as the exchange of ideas, news, views, opinions, and beliefs.